OxHainan/cloak-docs/docs/source/tee-blockchain-architecture/initialize-cloak-network-on-blockchain.rst

   ./sandbox.sh -p libcloak.virtual.so --cloakservice-dir <CLOAK SERVICE PAYH> ----manager-address <MANAGER ADDRESS> --blockchain-url <BLOCKCHAIN-HTTP-URL>

-The `CLOAK SERVICE PAYH` option is the path where you build cloak service contract.
+The `CLOAK SERVICE PAYH` option is the generated path where you compiled the cloak contract, (e.g. <CLOAK SERVICE REPO>/build/contract)

 The `MANAGER ADDRESS` option is a person who manager the cloak network, format likes ethereum account address.
 If you don`t commit it, it will choose the first account of the blockchain backend as the management address by default.